arathvelazquez/data-structures-and-algorithms/BigO.md

       return (char) ( ( (int) 'a') + i);
     }

+*Solution: O(kc<sup>k</sup>), where k is the length of the string and c is the number of characters in the alphabet.
+It takes O(c<sup>k</sup>) time to generate each string.
+Then, we need to check that each of these is sorted, which takes O(k) time.*

+---

 12- The following code computes the intersection (the number of elements in common) of two arrays.
-It assumes that neither array has duplicates.It computes the intersection by sorting one array (array b) and then iterating through array *a* checking (via binary search) if each value is in *b*.
+It assumes that neither array has duplicates.
+It computes the intersection by sorting one array (array b) and then iterating through array *a* checking (via binary search) if each value is in *b*.
 What is its runtime?

     int intersection(int[] a, int[] b) {
       mergeSort(b);